*Originally published in June 2021

 The Detroit Red Wings are in the midst of a rebuild and have been for at least two seasons – although the timeline is a bit debatable.
 They have had top 10 picks in the last four seasons, with the team’s fifth coming in the 2021 draft.
 Going back 10 years, the first round has yielded some of the team’s top prospects and players.
 Were they the best choices though?

-Less than year after the Red Wings made Lucas Raymond the fourth player taken off the board in the 2020 draft, we have yet to reach a true verdict of whether or not this was the right choice.
+A year and a half after the Red Wings made Lucas Raymond the fourth player taken off the board in the 2020 draft, we can’t truly discern whether or not this was the right choice.
 While some held concerns over the Swedish winger’s lack of playing time during his draft season, his ability to make things happen on both sides of the ice was on full display in the SHL during the 2020-21 season.
+He then followed that season up by making the Red Wings’ roster as a 19-year-old, and he had himself a very successful season.

 Let’s get this out of the way: it is still too early to properly judge whether or not this was the right pick.
-Most of the players picked in this draft have yet to debut at the pro-level.
-However, Moritz Seider is not one of them.
+However, after a Calder-worthy debut season with the Red Wings, it’s looking more and more like Moritz Seider was a steal at sixth overall.

 Seider spent his D+2 season (2020-21) in the SHL with Rögle BK and took the league by storm.
 He recorded 28 points in 41 games, and then helped lead his team to the championship round where they eventually fell short.
 The young German was awarded the EliteProspects.com Award, which is awarded to the best rookie player in the SHL.
 He was also named the best defenseman in the SHL for the 2020-21 season.
-It looks like he will be an exciting edition to the Red Wings’ blue line in the future.
-We’ll grade conservatively here since he hasn’t made his NHL debut yet, but this seems destined to become an “A-grade”.
-Grade: B+
+In his rookie NHL season, he was by far the Red Wings’ best defenseman.
+He recorded 50 points through 82 games, and it’s borderline scary to think about what this kid could become in just a few more seasons.
+He needs to prove he can do it again, and even do it better at the NHL level, but this pick is shaping up to be the organization’s best pick in the first round since the took Dylan Larkin in 2014.
+Grade: A

 2018 – Joe Veleno (C, 30th Overall)